-- 1. Your Name

-- 2. Your current contact information (email, phones, US Mail address)
+- 1. Your Name - 2.
+Your current contact information (email, phones, US Mail address)

-- 3. Your Capstone Project title

-- 4. The format you're using: MLA or APA.

-- 5. Each MLS 690 student is required to have one (and only one) MLS 690 Reader from the CLA faculty, who is not a member of the current MLS 690 teaching team.
+- 3. Your Capstone Project title and identify the type: paper, portfolio, or creative project and analytical essay - 4.
+Your thesis statement (if paper); theme explanation (if portfolio); analytical essay foci (if creative project): - 5.
+The format you're using: MLA or APA. - 6.
+Each MLS 690 student is required to have one (and only one) MLS 690 Reader from the CLA faculty, who is not a member of the current MLS 690 teaching team.
 If you have worked well with a professor and would like him or her to be your Reader, please inform the MLS Director, who will seek to confirm the arrangement with the professor.
 If you are not sure who should be your Reader, please inform the MLS Director, who will arrange for a Reader.